2009 Fort Hood shooting: Casualties

 Thirteen people - 12 soldiers and 1 civilian - were killed in the attack.
 Over thirty people were wounded; some from gunshots, others from falls or other injuries incurred during the incident, and many suffered psychological trauma or shock.
 The Army, press, and investigative bodies have reported several numbers for the total number of injured, without indicating what sorts of injuries they were counting, nor how: 29; 30; 31; 32; 38; and 42.

-Hasan, the gunman, was taken to Scott and White Memorial Hospital, a trauma center in Temple, Texas, and later moved to Brooke Army Medical Center in San Antonio, Texas, where he was held under heavy guard.
+Hasan, the gunman, was taken to Scott and White Memorial Hospital, a trauma center in Temple, Texas, and later moved to Brooke Army Medical Center in San Antonio, Texas.
 Hasan was hit by at least four shots.
-As a result of bullet wounds to his spine, he is now paraplegic.
+As a result of being shot, he is now paraplegic.
 He was later held at the Bell County jail in Belton, Texas.

 Ten of the injured were also treated at Scott and White.
 Seven wounded victims were taken to Metroplex Adventist Hospital in Killeen.
-Eight others received hospital treatment for shock.
 On November 20, 2009, it was announced that eight of the wounded service members would deploy overseas.